📂 Government Jobs & Employee Benefits

 The shift was aimed at ensuring long-term fiscal sustainability and reducing unfunded pension liabilities.

-5. Can central govement employees choose OPS today?
+5. Can central government employees choose OPS today?

 No. Employees joining after 1 January 2004 are generally covered under NPS.